Rock 'n' Roll History for

 June 22

-The most hated man in Rock 'n' Roll history, Mark David Chapman pleads guilty to murdering John Lennon in December of 1980 and was sentenced to 25-years-to-life in prison.
-First he was sent to Attica Correctional Facility outside of Buffalo, New York, then on May 15, 2012 he was transferred to Wende Correctional Facility in Alden, New York.
+The most hated man in Rock 'n' Roll history, Mark David Chapman, pleads guilty to murdering John Lennon in December of 1980 and was sentenced to 25-years-to-life in prison.
+First he was sent to Attica Correctional Facility outside of Buffalo, New York, then on May 15th, 2012 he was transferred to Wende Correctional Facility in Alden, New York.
 On March 30, 2022, he was relocated to the Green Haven Correctional Facility in Beekman, New York.
 He was housed in a solitary confinement unit for violent and at-risk prisoners, in part due to concern that he might be harmed by Lennon's fans in the general population.
-He was denied parole several times.
+Chapman appeared before the parole board in early March, 2024 and was denied release for the thirteenth time.

 1988 - ClassicBands.com